bbenligiray/data-feed-reader-example/README.md

 Anyone can read an API3 data feed with an off-chain, static call.
 However, only contracts allowed by an authorized account are allowed to read on-chain.
 For production use-cases on mainnet, you will need to pay for contract read access.
-On Avalanche testnet, there is a contract that you can call to allow your contract to do on-chain calls for free for testing purposes, which we use in this repo.
+On Milkomeda testnet, there is a contract that you can call to allow your contract to do on-chain calls for free for testing purposes, which we use in this repo.

 ## dAPI names

 dAPIs are read using their names.
-Here is the list of dAPI names you can use on Avalanche testnet
+Here is the list of dAPI names you can use on Milkomeda testnet

-- `Bitcoin Index` (EOD)
-- `Ethereum Index` (EOD)
-- `BTC/USD`
-- `SOL/USD`
-- `AVAX/USD`
+- `ADA/USD`

 While using the scripts, you will need to specify the dAPI names as the environment variable `DAPI_NAME`.